MapleYeti/DreamBot-Dashboard/README.md

 ### Option 1: Download Pre-built Release (Recommended)

 1. Go to the [Releases](https://github.com/yourusername/DreamBot-Dashboard/releases) page
-2. Download the latest `.exe` file for Windows
+2. Download the latest `.zip' for Windows
-3. Run the installer and follow the setup wizard
+3. Extract the zip contents into a folder
-4. Launch DreamBot Dashboard from your Start Menu
+4. Launch `DreamBot Dashboard.exe`

 ### Option 2: Build from Source